sandplunge/whose/README.md

-# whos is a content platform for public anonymous diaries!
+# WHOSE is a content platform for public anonymous diaries!
 Crazy, right?

 ## Check out our public development server 100% cloud hosted by AWS: